 Benefits of using Google Docs over Microsoft Word

-While Microsoft Word is a powerful word processing tool, Google Docs offers several advantages that make it a better choice for writing a book.
+While Microsoft Word is still a powerful writing and editing tool, Google Docs has several advantages that may make it a better fit for some authors.
 Firstly, Google Docs is cloud-based, which means you can access your work from anywhere, at any time, without the need for a local installation.
 This is particularly useful for writers who like to work from different locations or devices.

 Secondly, Google Docs allows for real-time collaboration, making it easy to work with co-authors, editors, and beta readers.
 You can share your document with others and see their changes and comments in real-time, which streamlines the editing process and helps you get feedback faster.